 National Planning Framework

-Find out here about the Council's input to National Planning Framework 4, which is prepared by Scottish Government.
-This is a vital opportunity to raise Highland’s profile on the national stage and to show how our communities and our area’s unique set of assets and resources can make a vital contribution to national outcomes.
-It will be a key part of supporting economic recovery from the coronavirus pandemic and addressing the climate and ecological emergency.
+We see this work as a vital opportunity to raise Highland’s profile on the national stage and to showcase how our communities and our area’s unique assets and resources can make a real contribution to national outcomes.
+NPF4 will also be a key part in supporting economic recovery from the coronavirus pandemic and addressing the climate and ecological emergency.

-The National Planning Framework (NPF) is a long term plan for Scotland that sets out where development and infrastructure is needed to support sustainable and inclusive growth.
+The National Planning Framework (NPF) is a long-term plan for Scotland, that sets out where national developments and infrastructure is needed to support sustainable and inclusive growth.
 Scottish Government has begun the process of reviewing the NPF.

 As part of early engagement for the preparation of NPF4, Scottish Government undertook a Call for Ideas.
 The Highland Council made the following submissions: